dyarleniber/notes/notes/DesignPatterns.md

 The most basic and low-level patterns are often called idioms.
 They usually apply only to a single programming language.
 The most universal and high-level patterns are architectural patterns.
 Developers can implement these patterns in virtually any language.
 Unlike other patterns, they can be used to design the architecture of an entire application.

-Most common:
+Most common patterns

+- Creational Pattern
 	- Abstract Factory
 	- Factory method
 	- Static Factory
 	- Singleton
 	- Builder
 	- Prototype
+- Structural Pattern
 	- Adapter
 	- Bridge
 	- Composite
 	- Decorator
 	- Facade
 	- Flyweight
 	- Proxy
+- Behavioral Pattern
 	- Chain Of Responsibility
 	- Command
 	- Iterator
 	- Mediator
 	- Memento
 	- Observer
 	- State
 	- Strategy
 	- Template Method
 	- Visitor

 ---